Student meals for the 2022-23 school year

-Since the beginning of the pandemic, the USDA has funded free meals to all students.
-The USDA free meal waiver expires on June 30, 2022.
-As a result, the district will start charging fees again for lunch and breakfast starting in the 2022-23 school year.
+The USDA free meal program expired on June 30, 2022.
+As a result, the district is charging fees for lunch and breakfast in the 2022-23 school year.

 Lake Washington School District has partnered with Sodexo to provide students with nutritious meal options for more than 35 years.
 Sodexo is a leading integrated food and facilities management services company in the U.S., Canada and Mexico with 120,000 employees.
 Sodexo serves more than 10 million customers daily in corporations, health care, long term care, and retirement centers, schools, college campuses, government and remote sites.
 Sodexo, Inc., headquartered in Gaithersburg, Md., is a subsidiary of Sodexo Group.
 Sodexo, Inc. funds the Sodexo Foundation, an independent charitable organization.
 Since its founding in 1999, the Sodexo Foundation has made more than $11 million in grants to fight hunger in America.